NicolaVerbeeck/flutter_local_storage_inspector/flutter/README.md

 ## Features

-* Bindings for shared preferences
+* Plugin for shared preferences
-* Bindings for secure storage
+* Plugin for secure storage
-* Bindings for local files (based on dart:io)
+* Plugin for local files (based on dart:io)
-* Bindings for drift databases (WIP)
+* Plugin for drift databases

 ## Getting started